sjcockell/fuzzierlogic.blog/files/wp-content/plugins/backtype-connect/readme.txt

 = What versions of Wordpress do you support? =

-The plugin was developed and fully tested on Wordpress 2.7.
+The plugin was developed on Wordpress 2.7, but it has been fully tested up to 2.8.6.

 = Does the BackType Connect plugin work with third party comment systems? =